 The assistance provided by the machine also helps to strengthen the muscles involved in the deadlift.
 As the user is able to lift more weight with the aid of the machine, they can stimulate muscle growth and increase strength in the glutes, hamstrings, lower back, and core.
 The machine allows users to focus on specific areas of the movement, such as the locking phase or the pull from the ground, which can sometimes be challenging for beginners.

 Another benefit of the assisted deadlift machine is its ability to help individuals recover from injuries.
 For those recovering from lower back or knee injuries, the machine provides additional support, allowing the lifter to perform the exercise with reduced load on the body.
 The machine’s controlled nature helps users perform the movement with a lower risk of strain or injury, making it an ideal option for rehabilitation programs or those easing back into strength training after an injury.
+For further rehabilitation and strengthening of the lower back, a lower back raise machine can complement the assisted deadlift machine by targeting the lower back muscles in a controlled manner, promoting stability and supporting recovery.

 The machine also promotes confidence in lifting.
 Beginners, in particular, may feel intimidated by the complexity of traditional deadlifts with free weights.
 The assistance provided by the deadlift machine helps users build confidence in their ability to perform the movement correctly and safely.
 As they gain strength and improve their technique, they can gradually transition to more challenging variations of the deadlift, including barbell deadlifts and rack pulls.